-Human single-neuron recording, Eye tracking, Visual search, Attention, Epilepsy patients.
+Human single-neuron recording, Eye tracking, Visual search, Attention, Epilepsy patients, Medial temporal lobe, Target detection.

 SHORT ABSTRACT:

 We describe a method to conduct single-neuron recordings with simultaneous eye tracking in humans.
 We demonstrate the utility of this method and illustrate how we used this approach to obtain neurons in the human medial temporal lobe that encode targets of a visual search.